racker/service-registry-docs/Overview.md

 ## Additional Resources

-You can download the most current version of this document from the Rackspace Cloud website at TODO.
+You can download the most current version of this document from the Rackspace Cloud website at (http://docs.rackspace.com/api/)[http://docs.rackspace.com/api/].

 For more information about Rackspace Cloud products, please refer to [http://www.rackspace.com/cloud](http://www.rackspace.com/cloud).
 This site